Skip to main content

 - External Hard Drives : Convenient places to keep a backup copy.
 If you are working with sensitive data, you can get an encrypted external hard drive for added security.

 - Cloud Storage: Storing your data in the cloud (Microsoft Onedrive, Google Drive, etc) is convenient for saving data 'offsite' and syncing your files.
-Most cloud storage is owned by private companies so be aware that your data may not be private and the company could change access/ go out business, etc. At CBU we have access to Microsoft OneDrive.
+At CBU we have access to Microsoft OneDrive.

 - Flash Drives: Although these are convenient, they are not recommended for one of your 3 copies of data.
 These are easily lost, broken and degrade over time.